 Portal 2 expanded on its predecessor’s successful formula and added a deep storyline to boot.
 Actors Stephen Merchant and J.K.
-Simmons voice recurring characters and their work in the game is spot-on.
+Simmons voice recurring characters and their work in the game are spot-on.
 Though the plot deals with a serious conflict the game is rife with well-timed comedy at every turn.
 Portal 2 is one of the most unique experiences in gaming and also one of the most comedic.

 Read our full Portal 2 review

 After a somewhat lukewarm fan reception to the previous game in the series — Civilization: Beyond Earth — developer Firaxis returned in full force.
 Civilization VI builds on what made 2010’s Civilization V great, but it adds more robust culture and science trees, more dynamic choices, and more insight into why world leaders are acting in a particular way.
 It’s the culmination of years of development and experience creating previous Civilization games, and it shows.